 This might be ongoing nursing support or it could be short term after discharge from hospital.
 Services include providing wound care, supporting catheter care, and administering complex medication in the home.

-Occupational therapy supports people whose health prevents them from doing the activities that matter to them.
+Occupational therapy – OT – supports people whose health prevents them from doing the activities that matter to them.
 An Occupational Therapist identifies difficulties your elderly parent may have in everyday life, such as dressing or getting to the shops.

 Physiotherapy helps restore movement and function when someone is affected by injury, illness or disability.
 Physiotherapists treat people of all ages, helping them manage pain and using a number of methods to aid recovery.
 As with occupational therapists, the GP or hospital will usually refer your parent if they could benefit from physiotherapy.

 Continence clinics are often based in a hospital or in the community, often attached to a health centre.
 On a first visit, a continence adviser, a specialist nurse will assess your parent and explain your incontinence treatment options.
 To find the nearest clinic call the Bladder and Bowel Foundation confidential helpline on 0845 345 0165.

 If your parent has had several falls and the GP thinks they may be at high risk of falling again (which brings with it many other risks of fracture and then infection), they will be referred to a specialist falls clinic.

 For more detailed information about the above services, or any other health professionals not covered here go to the excellent NHS Choices website.
-You might also be interested in our sections, Hiring a carer and Employing a care agency.